drozd324/GPU_Delaunay_Triangulation/thesis.typ

 #pagebreak()
 === Analysis

-	In this section we will analyse and visulaize some results and which we have produces for our DT algorithm.
+	In this section we will analyse and visualize some results and which we have produces for our DT algorithm.
-	All tests were run with a _NVIDIA GeForce RTX 3090_ as the GPU alongside an _AMD Ryzen Threadripper 3960X 24-Core Processor_ CPU, with the execption of some results in @gpuModelTest_plt.
+	All tests were run with a _NVIDIA GeForce RTX 3090_ as the GPU alongside an _AMD Ryzen Threadripper 3960X 24-Core Processor_ CPU, with the exception of some results in @gpuModelTest_plt.

 	We shall begin with some visualization of the algorithm. @triangulation_history displays the raw evolution of the algorithm.
 We can follow the figures from left to right in alphabetical order to see the history of the procedure.
-This series of visualization confirms to us that our algorithm acutally performs the tasks we designed it to perform.
-The super traingle enveloping all points is created and the algorithm proceeds to insert points and flip necessary configuraions without any intersecting edges.
-These pictures dont present every single iteration saved by the algorithm as sometimes nothing happens for example when there are no configurations to flip in the early stages of the algorithms execution.
+This series of visualization confirms to us that our algorithm actually performs the tasks we designed it to perform.
+The super triangle enveloping all points is created and the algorithm proceeds to insert points and flip necessary configurations without any intersecting edges.
+These pictures don't present every single iteration saved by the algorithm as sometimes nothing happens for example when there are no configurations to flip in the early stages of the algorithms execution.